CBrendamour/Urban-food-landscapes/README.md

 # Urban-food-landscapes
 ## Pursuit Workshop: Linkages of agrobiodiversity in urban systems and food-producing landscapes

-Supporting the biodiversity of food systems amid expanding urbanization is one of the main challenges facing humanity.
+Supporting the biodiversity of food systems amid expanding urbanization is a major challenges.
 This Pursuit addresses two major knowledge-policy gaps in this domain:

 (1) the biodiversity of food-producing landscapes (rural, periurban, urban) linked to urbanization;